Multiprotocol Label Switching: Evolution

-MPLS has been originally proposed to allow high-performance traffic forwarding and traffic engineering in IP networks.
-However it evolved in Generalized MPLS (GMPLS) to allow the creation of label-switched paths (LSPs) also in non-native IP networks, such as SONET/SDH networks and wavelength switched optical networks.
+MPLS was originally proposed to allow high-performance traffic forwarding and traffic engineering in IP networks.
+However, it evolved in Generalized MPLS (GMPLS) to also allow the creation of LSPs in non-native IP networks, such as SONET/SDH networks and wavelength switched optical networks.

-Competitor protocols
+Competing protocols

 MPLS can exist in both an IPv4 and an IPv6 environment, using appropriate routing protocols.
 The major goal of MPLS development was the increase of routing speed.
-This goal is no longer relevant because of the usage of newer switching methods (able to forward plain IPv4 as fast as MPLS labelled packets), such as ASIC, TCAM and CAM-based switching.
-Now, therefore, the main application of MPLS is to implement limited traffic engineering and layer 3 / layer 2 “service provider type” VPNs over IPv4 networks.
+This goal is no longer relevant because of the usage of newer switching methods such as ASIC, TCAM and CAM-based switching able to forward plain IPv4 as fast as MPLS labeled packets.
+Now, therefore, the main benefit of MPLS is to implement limited traffic engineering and layer 3 or layer 2 service provider type VPNs over IPv4 networks.